dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

 export PGDATABASE=mydatabase
 ```

-Then, to connect, start the `duckdb` process and run:
+Then, to connect, start the `DataMiner` process and run:

 ```sql
 ATTACH '' AS p (TYPE POSTGRES);